 The Company's activity in this area is not characterized by exposure to environmental risks as the term is defined in section 28 in the First Schedule to the Securities Regulations (Details of the Prospectus and Draft prospectus - Structure and Form), 1969.
 However, as stated in section 1.9.2 above, the manufacture and marketing of electronic products is subject in different countries to directives that address the use of certain materials in the manufacture of electronic products and the treatment of electric and electronic equipment waste.
-In addition, the Israeli law also contains provisions that affect the use of certain materials in the manufacture of electronic products and the Treatment of Packaging Waste Law and the Law for Environmental Protection for the Environmental Treatment of Electronic Equipment).
+In addition, the Israeli law also contains provisions that affect the use of certain materials in the manufacture of electronic products and the handling of waste of electrical and electronic equipment, including the Treatment of Packaging Waste Law and the Law for Environmental Protection for the Environmental Treatment of Electronic Equipment).